-Target Area

-Goals Supported

-Needs Addressed Basic services & homeless prevention/intervention

-Funding CDBG: \$20,000

-Description Provides the employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.

-Target Date 6/30/2018

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description Citywide

 Planned Activities Provides the employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.

-17 Project Name YWCA Domestic Violence Shelter

-Target Area

-Goals Supported

-Needs Addressed Basic services & homeless prevention/intervention

-Funding CDBG: \$20,000

-Description Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.

-Target Date 6/30/2018

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description Citywide

-Planned Activities Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.

-18 Project Name YWCA Pierce County Legal Services Program

-Target Area

-Goals Supported

-Needs Addressed Basic services & homeless prevention/intervention

-Funding CDBG: \$30,000

-Description Provides free legal assistance to survivors of domestic violence.

-Target Date 6/30/2018

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description Citywide

-Planned Activities Provides free legal assistance to survivors of domestic violence.

-19 Project Name CDBG Administration

-Target Area

-Goals Supported
+12 Project Name YWCA Domestic Violence Shelter Target Area Goals Supported Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$20,000 Description Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Location Description Citywide Planned Activities Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
+13 Project Name YWCA Pierce County Legal Services Program Target Area Goals Supported Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$24,000 Description Provides free legal assistance to survivors of domestic violence.
+Target Date 6/30/2019 Estimate the number and type of families It is estimated that 1200 domestic violence survivors will benefit from these funds. that will benefit from the proposed activities